In this lesson, we'll explore some tags that are rarely used but are still useful to know! These include

-There will come a time where you'll want to include some words said or written by somebody else, basically quoting.
-HTML offers a great solution to this by using the
+There will come a time where you'll want to include some words said or written by somebody else, in other words, quoting.
+HTML offers a great solution to this via the

 q tag for in-line quotes and the